 The eponymous Metal Gear tanks were somewhat unimportant to the plot of Metal Gear Solid 4: Guns of the Patriots, aside from one boss battle where the player controls Metal Gear REX in order to destroy Metal Gear RAY, and even then the railgun that was attached to Metal Gear REX is more important to the plot than the Metal Gear itself.
-The closest thing to a new Metal Gear model in MGS4 were the AI-controlled Gekko mechs, which are not officially considered to be Metal Gear tanks as they do not use nuclear weaponsnote although being effectively walking tanks, they are pretty close to the original idea for what a Metal Gear would be as Granin outlined in the prequel Metal Gear Solid 3: Snake Eater; in Revengeance, the in-universe term for AI-controlled weapons like the Gekko is "Unmanned (Metal) Gear".
+The closest thing to a new Metal Gear model in MGS4 were the AI-controlled Gekko mechs, which are not officially considered to be Metal Gear tanks as they do not use nuclear weapons.note Although, by being what are essentially walking tanks, they are pretty close to the original idea for what a Metal Gear would be as Granin outlined in the prequel Metal Gear Solid 3: Snake Eater; in Revengeance, the in-universe term for AI-controlled weapons like the Gekko is "Unmanned (Metal) Gear".
 While the final act does revolve around an Arsenal Gear, those are also not at all similar to earlier Metal Gear models.

 The Nintendo GameCube remake of Metal Gear Solid carries over many of the features from its sequel.
 This includes the ability to hold guards up and steal dogtags from them - minus any non-bragging rights- or cruelty-related incentive to actually do so, since the unlockable pieces of equipment (stealth camo, infinite-ammo bandanna and alternate costumes) are still unlocked simply by beating the game with a specific ending regardless of how many tags you grab.